C. Motamma: Early life and education

 Motamma was born as fourth child and third daughter, She has one elder brother and two elder sisters, She wasn't named her name until she joined Primary School near Maggalamakki, Mudigere, which was started newly, her nickname Motu became her name as Motamma.

 She did her high school in Chikmagalur.
 PUC, B.A. in Maharani College Bangalore, and M.A. in the Bangalore University and it was first Co-Ed College.

 Political career

-She represented Mudigere in 1978, 1989 and 1999.
+Motamma represented Mudigere in 1978, 1989 and 1999.
 She was Member of Legislative Council from 2006 to 2012.
 She again got elected to Member of Legislative Council on 18 June 2012.

 Personal life

-She married Venkataraman.
-It was Love-cum-Arrange Marriage, they have a daughter and two sons.
+Motamma is married to Venkataraman.
+They have a daughter and two sons.
+Her daughter Nayana, who is a legislator from Mudigere.

-Her marriage was attended by then Prime Minister of India Indira Gandhi.